 For property/casualty insurers (which file on the yellow statement Blank), this page is, for historical reasons, referred to as “Statutory Page 14.”
 This page is officially called “Exhibit of Premiums and Losses—Statutory Page 14.”
 The page no longer appears on the actual page 14 of the property/casualty Blank.
 On the life and accident and health (blue) statement, the State Page is commonly referred to as “Page 15.”
 The actual location of the page changes from year to year.
 In the health (orange) statement, the State Page is officially titled “Exhibit of Premiums, Enrollment and Utilization.”
 And, as with the other Blanks, its actual location varies.
 On the health State Page, the company reports statewide earned and written premiums, incurred and paid losses and other key information, broken down by line of business.
 The reporting format will vary depending on the type of annual statement the company files, as will the additional information requested.
 For example, the property/casualty Blank includes entries for direct defense and cost containment expense, commission and brokerage expenses and taxes, licenses and fees, while the health Blank reports total members, ambulatory patient encounters, inpatient admissions and hospital inpatient days incurred.

 Claims-related information is of particular relevance to market performance, so one of the key items of financial data for market analysts is claim reserves, which is itemized on the property/casualty Blank as “Direct Losses Unpaid” and “Direct Defense and Cost Containment Expense Unpaid.”
 A spike in reserves can occur for a number of reasons, some of which might signal market conduct problems.
 If losses and reserves are both moving in the same direction, there is less concern.
 A spike in reserves without a corresponding change in losses paid should be investigated.
 Perhaps a major lawsuit was filed against one of the company’s insureds, or there may be a correction of reserves on pending claims.
-The insurance regulator should investigate the reason and also check the complaints made against the insurer, trends over time and reserve activity for comparable companies in the market.
+The insurance regulator should investigate the reason and also check the complaints made against the insurer, trends over time, and reserve activity for comparable companies in the market.

 For liability insurers, significant changes in defense costs may be an indicator of market conduct problems if it shows that a disproportionate share of claims are going into litigation.
 This information, like changes in reserves, must be looked at in its proper context in order for it to be used effectively as a market indicator.
 If the increase in defense costs correlates with increases in premium volume and losses, there is less concern.
 An inquiry should be made when defense costs are rising disproportionately to direct losses.
 Although less common, similar concerns may also be raised by unusual loss adjustment expense activity in other lines of business.